This article is going to go over examples for a gender reveal thank you card wording.

 The bottom line is simply to choose cards that you like and would like to receive yourself.

-Now that you know who should write the cards, when to send them, who to send them to and what kind of stationary to use, how do you know what to say?
+Now that you know who should write the cards when to send them, who to send them to and what kind of stationery to use, how do you know what to say?

 How Do I Write A Gender Reveal Party Thank You Card?

 Many people find writing thank you cards to be an intimidating task, no matter the occasion.

 But writing thank you cards for your gender reveal party does not have to be an ordeal.

 1. Determine what you are thanking the guest for.

 Begin with a list of names.
 Beside each name, write down what you need to thank that guest for.